Ramadan in Turkey

 Understanding Ramadan in the Turkish Context

-While most Turkish Muslims are Sunni, there’s a sizeable Alevi population that doesn’t traditionally fast.
-Additionally, Turkey’s secular background means a large population may identify as culturally Muslim, or not religious at all.
+While most Turkish Muslims are Sunni, there is a sizeable Alevi population that traditionally does not fast.
+Additionally, Turkey’s secular background means a large population may identify as culturally Muslim or may not be religious at all.

 This diversity means there’s no single way Ramadan is observed in Turkey.
 Living here during this time allows you to witness these variations firsthand.
-Talk to your Turkish friends about their Ramadan experiences.
-You’ll discover a range of traditions and rituals that will enrich your understanding of this holy month.
+Engaging with your Turkish friends about their Ramadan experiences can reveal a rich tapestry of traditions and rituals that enhance your understanding of this holy month.